AhmadChokhachian/Domain-Adapted-PC/README.md

 3. Inside this folder, hold **Shift**, right-click, and select **Open PowerShell window here**.

 4. To reproduce **Table 1**, run the following command:
-.\run_table1.bat
+.\run_all_loto.bat

 5. To reproduce **Table 2**, run the following command:
-.\run_table2.bat
+.\run_all_dfp.bat

-6. After each method finishes running, the corresponding results will be written to results/final_results.csv.
+6. After each method finishes running, the corresponding results will be written to results/intermediate.

+7. Once you finished with computation, to get the summarized clean tables like the tables in the paper, run: python compile_results.py the tables will be stored in: results/final_results.csv

 ## Runtime Summary for the Tables